GentleLeviathan/GentlesDebugTools/README.md

 # GentlesDebugTools
 Gentle's Debug Tools for VTOLVR.
-Not functional yet.
+Semi-functional, ready to begin experimenting with.
 Includes the MHT Aerospace DebugMFD, allowing other mod creators to create custom MFD interfaces for their mods.
 Utilizes youtube-dl and FFmpeg. http://ytdl-org.github.io/youtube-dl/